 Best Not Broken has opened for legendary rockers like Pat Benatar, Little River Band, Gin Blossoms, The Babys, Southside Johnny, and Jefferson Starship as well as contemporary chart-topping artists like Twenty One Pilots, Train, Goo Goo Dolls, Walk The Moon, 30 Seconds To Mars, Jason Derulo and Matt Nathanson.
 They have played major venues all over the Northeast including Blue Ocean Music Hall, The Middle East and Brighton Music Hall in MA, The Aura and Maine State Pier in ME, The Bitter End and Parkside Lounge in NYC, the Casino Ballroom and Tupelo Music Hall in NH, and The Met in RI.

-Best Not Broken is Eric Jackson (vocals, guitar), Mark Oswald (bass, vocals), Carlo Carluccio (drums, percussion), Anand Shah (guitar) and Brian Eyberg (keyboards).
+Best Not Broken is Eric Jackson (vocals, guitar), Mark Oswald (bass, vocals), Carlo Carluccio (drums, percussion), and Anand Shah (guitar).
 The band’s debut EP, Somewhere Good (2012) produced by Boston music legend David Minehan, put them on the map in compelling fashion.
 Their sophomore EP, Falling In (2014), also produced by Minehan, shows a band that has continued to mature, while maintaining the hooks and grooves that originally set them apart.

 Best Not Broken’s latest EP release, “When Yesterday Comes” (2019) available on all streaming platforms, embodies their latest evolution of sound.
 The band is currently touring throughout the Northeast…catch ‘em if you can!